 I had to find an answer to that question myself, on one of my first commissions for a corporate video company back in the 1980s.

-I sat with him for about two and half hours learning everything I never really wanted to know about wooden pallets.
+And sat with him for about two and half hours.
+Learning everything I never really wanted to know about wooden pallets.

-And towards the end of the interview I found the nugget I was looking for.
+Finally, towards the end of the interview, I found the nugget I was looking for.

 The client had given me chapter and verse (in fact chapter, verse, comma and full stop) on the way they sourced the timber they used for their pallets.
 He told me that they always chose a slightly more expensive wood which was more resistant to stress.

 ‘You see,’ he explained, ‘that means they’re less likely to break when they’re all being pushed along a conveyor belt.’